-Prerequisite(s): (ECE162) Corequisite(s): (ECE262B)
+Prerequisite(s): ( ECE162 ) Corequisite(s): ( ECE262B )

-The fourth and final in a sequence of courses with a practicum corequisite designed to assist students gaining experience working with young children in a laboratory or qualified Infant/Toddler setting.
-Continued development of knowledge and skills in curriculum planning and implementation, observation/assessment if children in all four domains, and working with children and families are included.
-Self-assessment and evaluation are a primary focus included, along with a strong focus on higher level guidance techniques, working with families, and leading teaching teams.
+The fourth and final in a sequence of courses with a practicum corequisite designed to assist students gaining experience working with young children in a laboratory or qualified infant/toddler setting.
+Continued development of knowledge and skills in curriculum planning and implementation, observation/assessment of children in all four domains, and working with children and families are included.
+Self-assessment and evaluation are a primary focus.